Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights

-\mysubsubsection{Sequential WB} PEs in several accelerator designs operate in a lock-stepped manner, i.e., data blocks of one or more tensors are multicast or broadcast to PEs for computations on their scalar or vector function units \cite{albericio2016cnvlutin, struharik2018conna}.
-With lock-stepped execution, the execution time of each pass is driven by the slowest PE; regardless of a different number of NZs provided to different PEs, these PEs spend an equal amount of time in processing their data chunks (idle when done).
-After processing one or more passes, these PEs write the output back to the memory.
-Synchronized execution can allow to WB in a specific sequence (e.g., a PE with the lowest PE-index writes the data first and so forth).
-Such sequential WB makes programming of the accelerator easier.
-It also obviates the need for specialized hardware/software support for asynchronous WB that occurs otherwise due to dynamic and simultaneous requests of WB from different PEs.
+\mysubsubsection{Sequential WB} PEs in several accelerator designs operate in a lock-stepped manner, where data blocks common to PEs are broadcast to them, and all PEs synchronize for processing the outputs (idle when done).
+Synchronized execution can allow WB in a specific sequence (e.g., a PE with the lowest PE-index writes the data first and so forth).
+It makes the programming of the accelerator easier.
+It also obviates overheads of specialized hardware/software support, which is required otherwise for asynchronous WB.